EdgarFir/Codingame-Summer-Challenge2025/README.md

 I started coding not long ago, and this was my **first experience with AI, bots, and real-time challenges**.
 Every line of code was a learning moment.
 I entered with little knowledge but a huge desire to learn — and the progress was amazing.

-🚀 **Final result: 737th place worldwide!**
-🎉 A huge achievement for me.

 ## 🧠 Project Overview

 The bot coordinates agents in roles such as: